fuzzylogicxx/fuzzylogic/README.md

 This repository contains the source code for https://fuzzylogic.me, the personal website of Laurence Hughes.

-The current version of the site is statically generated using 11ty, uses my own front-end boilerplate Sofrito https://github.com/fuzzylogicxx/sofrito, and is hosted on Netlify.
+The current version of the site is statically generated using 11ty, uses my own gulp-based build system and front-end boilerplate Sofrito https://github.com/fuzzylogicxx/sofrito, and is hosted on Netlify.